 are project grants for individual artists or small groups of artists.
-The highest priority for these grants are ambitious projects of risk, growth, and change for the artist while making a positive impact on the community.
-Visual, dance, music, theater, poetry, and interdisciplinary art applications are welcome.
-ArtsKC made 18 grants totaling $35,468 in Spring 2021.
-The average grant was $1,970.
-34% of applicants received a grant of any amount.
+The purpose of these grants is to support ambitious projects of risk, growth, and change for the artist and/or projects that make a positive impact on the community.
+Visual, dance, music, theater, literature/poetry, fashion, film, and interdisciplinary art applications are welcome.
+ArtsKC made 11 grants totaling $27,500 in Fall 2023.
+All grants were for $2,500.
+27% of applicants received a grant.

 Eligible applicants must:

 - Be a practicing artist with an established record of professional achievement in the arts.

 - Be an adult over the age of 18.

 - Live in the five-county Kansas City metropolitan area (Jackson, Clay, and Platte counties in Missouri; and Johnson and Wyandotte counties in Kansas).